CANH for patients and families

-- You can find out more about which groups of patients this guidance applies to here.
+- You can find out more about which groups of patients this guidance applies to on the BMA's website.
 All decisions about patients in these situations must involve the person’s family, carers or other people who can give information about the patient and speak up on their behalf.

 The Supreme Court made a ruling in July 2018 which changes part of the process for making decisions about CANH in England & Wales.
 It used to be a requirement that, when a patient is in PVS or MCS state, all proposals to stop or not to re-start treatment with CANH had to be reviewed by the court.
 Now these decisions do not need court approval, where a thorough decision-making process has been followed and there is agreement between the patient’s family and carers and the healthcare team that it’s not in the patient’s best interests to continue with CANH.

 You can read more about what the court said in the legal section of the new guidance.